Counseling

 2 Varicella (chickenpox)

-1 Meningococcal (Only Meningococcal Conjugate vaccine given at age 10 years or older is acceptable
+1 Meningococcal (Only Meningococcal Conjugate vaccine given at age 10 years or older is acceptable for 7th grade school entry)

 3 Hepatitis B